-Thus aside from the interpretational issue pertaining to what constitutes the revelation-what ends up within the canon-we find ourselves asking what it means, say, "not to commit murder," (Ex 20:13 and Deut 5:17) or "to turn the other cheek" (Matt 5:38), or we wonder where the Masjid al'Aqsa referenced in Qur 17:1) is located.
+20:13 and Deut 5:17) or "to turn the other cheek" (Matt 5:38), or we wonder where the Masjid al'Aqsa (referenced in Q. 17:1) is located.
 The interpretation of these and endless other ideas within what has become the agreed-upon revelations of these religious traditions becomes the foundation of their edifices.
 Where jihad is concerned, the double consequence is obvious.
-We might reasonably assume that primary jihad is not only purely spiritual jihad, but is effected through spiritual means (although the spiritual might be reinforced by physical means: fasts, for instance, or other denials of the body's needs).3 When, however, one turns to secondary and tertiary jihad an obvious interpretational issue will be: what are the most appropriate instruments of the struggle to make the entire 'umma more properly muslim, and what of the non-Muslim world?
+We might reasonably assume that primary jihad is not only purely spiritual jihad, but is effected through spiritual means (although the spiritual might be reinforced by physical means: fasts, for instance, or other denials of the body's needs).
+When, however, one turns to secondary and tertiary jihad an obvious interpretational issue will be: what are the most appropriate instruments of the struggle to make the entire 'umma more properly muslim, and what of the non-Muslim world?
 Concisely put: the word or the sword?

-The very fact of interpretation within Islam has led, across history, to the early Sunni-Shi'i schism, and beyond that split, to Ash'arite and Mu'tazilite understandings of fundamental religious issues (such as God's attributes, the Qur'an as created or uncreated, the reality of human free will, the validity of the use of reason within the understanding of revelation, inter alia), to say nothing of diverse schools (madhabs) of jurisprudence, from Hanbali, Maliki, Shafi'i and Hanafi to Ja'fari, Zaydi and Ismaili (to say nothing of minor schools)-and within Sufism, to scores of different tariqas.4 Across geography and history within and beyond the borders of the dar al'Islam, jihad has meant discussion and debate and it has also sometimes meant warfare.
-So it is no small matter to say that jihad is this and not that: our human penchant for interpretation, complicated by the limits of words when confronted with describing and conveying an understanding of and from the Ineffable has meant that jihad has had varied practical applications over the centuries.5
+The very fact of interpretation within Islam has led, across history, to the early Sunni-Shi'i schism, and beyond that split, to Ash'arite and Mu'tazilite understandings of fundamental religious issues (such as God's attributes, the Qur'an as created or uncreated, the reality of human free will, the validity of the use of reason within the understanding of revelation, inter alia), to say nothing of diverse schools (madhabs) of jurisprudence (ie., shari'a), from Hanbali, Maliki, Shafi'i and Hanafi to Ja'fari, Zaydi and Ismaili (to say nothing of minor schools)-and within Sufism, to scores of different tariqas.
+Across geography and history within and beyond the borders of the dar al'Islam, jihad has meant discussion and debate and it has also sometimes meant warfare.
+So it is no small matter to say that jihad is this and not that: our human penchant for interpretation, complicated by the limits of words when confronted with describing and conveying an understanding of and from the Ineffable has meant that jihad has had varied practical applications over the centuries.